jstetich/FOCB_WQ/Derived_Data/DATA_NOTES.md

 provided in the data notes in the GIS folder.

 "station_summary.csv" contains medians and means of recent FOCB water quality data, by Station.
-"Recent" her refers to the five year period 2015 through 2019.
-The data were derived in and exported from the "Surface_Analysis_Recent.Rmd" notebook, in hte "Analysis" folder.
+"Recent" here refers to the five year period 2015 through 2019.
+The data were derived in and exported from the "Surface_Analysis_Recent.Rmd" notebook, in the "Analysis" folder.
 Details can be found there.